DanielMcFarlane/mcfarlane-tyres/README.md

 # McFarlane Tyres
-## HND Software Development Graded Unit

 ### Overview

-McFarlane Tyres is a tyre ordering and management app built using Swift developed as part of my Graded Unit project.
-The application showcases a thorough understanding of Object-Oriented Programming principles, SwiftUI design and persistent data storage through SwiftData.

-The McFarlane Tyres app was built on a solid foundation established during the analysis and design stages.
-Clear system modelling guided the app’s development.
-Key design choices included setting up class hierarchies for the data models, using manager classes to keep different parts of the code organised and building the user interface with a modular SwiftUI structure.
-Together, these elements ensure the app delivers a smooth and user-friendly experience.

-The app offers a tailored experience depending on the user’s role, with admins granted full control over the system and staff limited to viewing orders.
-Customers are able to search for and order tyres, manage their accounts and review their past orders.
-Behind the scenes, more complex features like password hashing, a filtered search, dynamic views and database seeding were handled using a well-structured architecture designed to be clean, reusable and easy to test.
+McFarlane Tyres is an iOS app I built to practice and showcase my Swift and SwiftUI skills.
+It originally started as a college graded unit project but I expanded it into a full working prototype of a tyre shop app to get more hands-on experience with application architecture.

+Since this is a standalone project, it uses Apple's SwiftData for local storage to mock a backend database.
+This means anyone can download the project and run it immediately without needing to configure a server.

+The app handles three distinct user roles.
+Admins can manage stock and users, Staff can check orders and Customers can search for tyres, manage their basket and complete a checkout flow.
+I focused on writing clean object-oriented code throughout the project.
+It includes custom salted SHA256 password hashing, dynamic search filtering and automatic data seeding so the app is populated with dummy data on the first launch.

 ---

 ### Features & Highlights

-- **Search Functionality**: Users can filter tyres by width, profile, rim size and speed rating for easier browsing
+- **Search Functionality**: Users can filter tyres by width, profile, rim size and speed rating
 - **Basket & Checkout**: Tyres can be added to a basket, quantities adjusted and orders placed seamlessly
-- **Order Management**: Orders are automatically created and stored with custom details like fitting dates, vehicle registration and more
+- **Order Management**: Orders are automatically created and stored with custom details like fitting dates and vehicle registration
 - **Role-Based Views**: The app adapts based on user role showing tailored views for Admin, Staff and Customers
-- **SwiftData Persistence**: All data is reliably stored using Apple’s SwiftData framework
+- **Local Persistence**: All data is stored locally using SwiftData to simulate a persistent database
-- **Security**: Passwords are securely hashed using a salted SHA256 algorithm
+- **Security**: Passwords are securely hashed using a custom salted SHA256 algorithm implementation
-- **Seeding**: Preloaded tyres and user accounts make the app usable right from the start
+- **Data Seeding**: Preloaded mock tyres and user accounts make the app usable right from the start

 ---

-### Database Setup
+### Local Environment Setup

-Before running the app, make sure the in-app SwiftData database is properly initialised.
+Before running the app, make sure the in-app SwiftData store is properly initialised.
 This usually happens automatically the first time you launch the app:

 1. Check that `TyreManager` and `UserManager` are set up to call `loadDefaultTyres()` and `loadDefaultUsers()` if no data exists
 2. Launch the app – the seeding and setup processes are triggered in the `HomeView` using `.onAppear`
-3. If the database doesn't initialise, perform a clean build (`Cmd + Shift + K`) in Xcode, delete the app from your device and then reinstall it
+3. If the data doesn't initialise, perform a clean build (`Cmd + Shift + K`) in Xcode, delete the app from your simulator or device and reinstall it

 ---